 You should consider having a combination of approved window locks and approved door locks, especially on the main entrance to your home and ground floor and patio windows.
 This should help your chances of getting a discount on your home insurance premiums.

 If you don't already have any of these locks installed, then it could feel like a bit of an expensive investment to get them fitted in.
-However, in the long term, it could be worthwhile, as first of all it should actually decrease your chances of being burgled.
+However, in the long term, it could be worthwhile, and it should actually decrease your chances of being burgled.
 And as a bonus, through discounted home insurance premiums, you could end up recovering some of that money you already spent.

 Remember, it's always worth shopping around for a good home insurance deal.
 And always check the terms of the policy, such as what security standards they expect you to adhere to, as any failings could invalidate a future claim.